 Investing in our common units involves risks.
 Limited partnerships are inherently different from corporations.
-You should carefully consider the factors described under "Risk Factors" beginning on page 6 of this prospectus and any similar section contained in the applicable prospectus supplement before you make an investment in our securities.
+You should carefully consider the risk factors described under "Risk Factors" beginning on page 7 of this prospectus before you make an investment in our securities.